-WSAV Sports Now: Eagles at Media Day, former Jenkins standout Middleton gives back and meeting your heroes
+WSAV Sports NOW: Eagles at Media Day, former Jenkins standout Middleton gives back and meeting your heroes

-Watch the video above or listen on the go on SoundCloud or Spotify.
+Watch the video above or listen on the go on iTunes, Spotify or SoundCloud.

 Don’t have time to listen to the entire podcast?
 Don’t worry!
 The following is a full rundown of the podcast: